architect/arc.codes/src/shared/en/aws/intro-philosophy.md

   date *String
 ```

-Running `npm run create` in the same directory as the `.arc` file above generates the following function code:
+Running `npx create` in the same directory as the `.arc` file above generates the following function code:

 ```bash
 /